 Here’s what I do:

-I start by reseting my day, with a quick nap to clear and refresh my brain.
-I get the coffee on, and have a good look through my to-to list.
+I start by resetting my day, with a quick nap to clear and refresh my brain.
+I get the coffee on and have a good look through my to-do list.
 I highlight the items that are the most important.
 I use different colour pens to make my list easier to follow.
 For example; Red for urgent, blue for less urgent, green for tasks that could be done the following day.
-I often take one big job on my list, and break it down into small, easy to complete bits.
+I often take one big job on my list and break it down into small, easy to complete bits.
 The emphasis should really be on making life easier for yourself, or the autistic person you’re supporting.
 Try to feel good about each task you tick off your list.

 I sometimes take another short nap at this point, or do 20 minutes meditation, and stretching exercises to reset my brain, and clear out the fog.
 I am then ready to complete the rest of the tasks on my to-do list, and even add a few more jobs.